eclipse-glsp/glsp/README.md

 To build the client packages, just invoke `yarn` in `glsp-client`, `glsp-theia-integration`.
 If you want to build the example too, run `yarn` in `glsp-examples/client`.

-The server components are built with `mvn clean install` in `glsp-server`.
+The server components are built with `mvn clean verify` in `glsp-server`.
 If you want to build the example server, run `mvn clean install` in `glsp-examples/server`.

 ## Building and starting the Workflow Diagram example